UniStuttgart-VISUS/megamol/plugins/gui/README.md

 * Drop File to Load/Add Project
     * Drag file in a file browser and drop it inside the MegaMol window.
 The configurator windows must be open and focused.\
-        **Note:** Successfully testet using Windows10 and (X)Ubuntu with "Nautilus" file browser as drag source of the files.
+        **NOTE** Successfully testet using Windows10 and (X)Ubuntu with "Nautilus" file browser as drag source of the files.
 Failed using (X)Ubuntu with "Thunar" file browser.
 File drop is currently unimplemented in glfw for "Wayland" (e.g. Fedora).
 * Spawn *Module Stock List* in pop-up window at mouse position
     * `Ctrl + Shift + m`
     * `Double Left Click`